sph-mn/sph-lib/readme.md

 * (sph lang scm-format transform) - transformations on the abstract syntax tree
 * (sph linux) - linux specific features
 * (sph list) - helpers for working with lists
-* (sph list one) - additional list processing procedures which depend on libraries that depend on (sph list). to avoid circular dependencies
+* (sph list one) - additional list processing bindings that depend on libraries that depend on (sph list). to avoid circular dependencies
 * (sph log) - diagnostic logging with routing by category to none or many configurable output-targets
 * (sph module) - guile module system and rnrs library related procedures
 * (sph number)